 The AMCAS application also provides opportunities to expand on the information you provide.
 There is the “Personal Comments” section, a one-page essay on what has drawn you to a medical career.
 If you self-identify as disadvantaged, there are a number of additional questions for you to answer and you will have a quarter-page opportunity to answer, “Explain why you believe you should be considered a disadvantaged applicant by your designated medical schools.”
 If you are applying to MD-PhD programs, there are two additional essays about your motivation for pursuing an MD-PhD and a description of your significant research experiences.

-If you are currently enrolled at Swarthmore, before you leave campus this spring, you should request that the Registrar send your Swarthmore transcript to AMCAS (with the Transcript Request form) and to each non-AMCAS medical school to which you are applying.
+If you are currently enrolled at Swarthmore, before you leave campus this spring, you should request that the Registrar send your Swarthmore transcript to AMCAS (with a signed Transcript Request form) and to each non-AMCAS medical school to which you are applying.
 Be sure to specify that your transcript should not be sent until your grades for the current spring semester are recorded, but not later than June 15.
-If you are not on campus please send the Transcript Request Form to the Registrar (form can be sent by email, fax or US mail) and they will send AMCAS your official transcript.
+If you are not on campus please send your signed Transcript Request Form to the Registrar (form can be sent by email, fax or US mail) and they will send AMCAS your official transcript.
 For your personal copy of your transcript please request an unofficial .pdf copy through mySwarthmore.

 The completed AMCAS application should be submitted in early to mid-June, or as soon as you receive spring semester grades and your MCAT scores, the sooner the better.
 You should start at least two to three weeks ahead of that to complete the application.
 The electronic application allows you to work through the application at different sittings before certifying it and submitting it.
 Be careful and accurate in filling out the application – if there are errors, it could delay your whole application or present you poorly to admissions committees.
 Before you submit your application, check it carefully one last time; once you submit, you can only change your name, ID, date of birth, sex, next MCAT and contact information and add medical schools to your AMCAS list.